PyPSA/PyPSA/doc/user-guide/components.rst

 <https://pypsa.readthedocs.io/en/latest/examples/chp-fixed-heat-power-ratio.html>`_.

 The columns ``bus2``, ``efficiency2``, ``bus3``, ``efficiency3``, etc. in
-``network.links`` are automatically added to the component attributes.
-The values in these columns are not compulsory; if the link has no 2nd output, simply leave it empty ``network.links.at["my_link","bus2"] = ""`` or as NaN.
+``n.links`` are automatically added to the component attributes.
+The values in these columns are not compulsory; if the link has no second output, simply leave it empty ``n.links.at["my_link", "bus2"] = ""`` or as NaN.

 For links with multiple inputs in fixed ratio to one of the inputs, you can define the other inputs as outputs with a negative efficiency